 These laps are then presented to the Ribbon/lap machine where a number of laps are fed together on top of each other to another drafting system similar to the Sliver/lap machine.
 Again, the output from this machine is a lap, which is the input package for the combing machine.

-These processes are designed to blend together the staple fibres, align them parallel to each other and enhance regularity.
+These processes are designed to blend together the staple fibers, align them parallel to each other and enhance regularity.

 Combing - Cotton ONLY

-The next stage of production presents the laps to the Comber, which combs the fibres as they are pulled from the lap.
-The function of combing is to remove short fibres and to lay the remaining long fibres parallel to each other.
-The production from the comber returns the fibre to a sliver form.
+The next stage of production presents the laps to the Comber, which combs the fibers as they are pulled from the lap.
+The function of combing is to remove short fibers and to lay the remaining long fibers parallel to each other.
+The production from the comber returns the fiber to a sliver form.

 Draw Frame - 2nd Stage Drawing

-For polyester fibres the sliver lap, ribbon lap and post combed drawing processes are replaced by the two draw frame processes.
+For polyester fibers the sliver lap, ribbon lap and post combed drawing processes are replaced by the two draw frame processes.
 This means that the process route is shorter in the preparation section.

-If the staple fibre used was 100% cotton and the filament core is 100% polyester then the yarn is Polyester / Cotton corespun.
+If the staple fiber used was 100% cotton and the filament core is 100% polyester then the yarn is Polyester / Cotton corespun.

-If the staple fibre used was 100% polyester and the filament core is 100% polyester then the yarn is Polyester / Polyester corespun, sometimes referred to as Poly / Poly.
+If the staple fiber used was 100% polyester and the filament core is 100% polyester then the yarn is Polyester / Polyester corespun, sometimes referred to as Poly / Poly.